JMS55/jms55.github.io/content/posts/2025_09_03_bevy_fifth_birthday/index.md

 Along with the usual headline features, there's also been a lot of work done by the Bevy community this year that has ended up suprising me.

 The major one would be required components.
 I was fairly skeptical of them when they were first introduced, and thought it wasn't really an "ECS" way of doing this.
 In retrospect, I was totally wrong.
 As a user, using required components is _way_ more pleasant than the older bundle-based API, and is easier to get started with.
 It ends up being _easier_ to explain to users to spawn and query an entity with a `Camera` component, rather than spawning with a `CameraBundle` and then querying for a `Camera`.
 As a plugin author, required components give me some peace of mind knowing that users can't easily add a component without adding its dependencies (and make the API a little nicer compared to bundles).
-There _is_ still some rough edges to sort out, mainly making some sort of priority system for required components to override each other (e.g. `Camera` requiring `Msaa::Sample4`, and then `TemporalAntiAliasing` being able to override that with `Msaa:Off`), but overall it was an unexpectedly nice improvement.
+There _is_ still some rough edges to sort out, mainly making some sort of priority system for required components to override each other (e.g. `Camera` requiring `Msaa::Sample4`, and then `TemporalAntiAliasing` being able to override that with `Msaa::Off`), but overall it was an unexpectedly nice improvement.
 Cart absolutely cooked with this change.

 Retained rendering, and the other GPU-driven rendering parts have also worked out really well.
 Again some sharp edges with the APIs (mainly cleaning up render world entities being hard to write and easy to mess up), but these were hugely foundational changes, that overall landed really smoothly!
 I don't think the Bevy of 1-2 years ago would have landed these so easily, and they've _drastically_ improved performance.